Rock Island District: Service

 After the passage of the Rebuild Illinois, $20 million was allocated for the long planned construction of a new station.
 Construction is expected to start in 2020.

 In the beginning of 2021, fares on the Rock Island, as well as the Metra Electric District, were cut in half for all passengers as part of a pilot program.

+NITA regional rail pilot

+On June 1, 2026, the Northern Illinois Transit Authority Act (SB 2111) took effect.
+The new law replaces Metra's current parent agency, the Regional Transportation Authority (RTA), with the Northern Illinois Transit Authority (NITA).
+A provision of the new law mandates that Metra launch a regional rail pilot on the Rock Island District by 2027.

+Metra announced at its May 2026 board meeting its phased plan to implement the regional rail pilot: